MetExplore/dexom-python/README.md

 An explanation of these methods can be found in [(Rodriguez-Mier et al. 2021)](https://doi.org/10.1371/journal.pcbi.1008730).
 Each of these methods can be used on its own.
 The same model and reaction_weights inputs must be provided as for the imat function.

+New parameters for all 4 methods are:
+- `prev_sol`: a starting imat solution
+- `obj_tol`: a relative tolerance on the imat objective value for the optimality of the solutions
+icut, maxiter, and div-enum also have:
+- `maxiter`: the maximum number of iterations to run
+- `full`: set to True to use the full-DEXOM implementation
+As previously explained, the full-DEXOM implementation defines binary indicator variables for all reactions in the model.
+Although only the reactions with non-zero weights have an impact on the imat objective function, the distance maximization function which is used in maxdist and div-enum can make use of the binary indicators for all reactions.
+This increases the distance between the solutions, but requires significantly more computation time.
+maxdist and div-enum also have:
+- `icut`: if True, an icut constraint will be applied to prevent duplicate solutions

 ## DEXOM